tapper101/Basic-vector-db-with-openai-test/README.md

 The application will:
 1. Load and process all documents in the `docs` directory
-2. Create embeddings using Ollama
+2. Create embeddings using OpenAI's embedding model
 3. Store documents and embeddings in ChromaDB
 4. Allow you to query the documents using natural language
 5. Provide AI-enhanced responses based on the document context

 ## Project Structure

-- `main.py` - Main application file
+- `main.py` - Main application file with OpenAI API integration and ChromaDB setup
-- `doc_loader.py` - Document loading and processing utilities
+- `doc_loader.py` - Document loading and processing utilities for various file formats
+- `excel_functions.py` - Specialized functions for Excel file processing
 - `docs/` - Directory for storing documents to be processed
 - `.env` - Environment configuration
 - `requirements.txt` - Python dependencies

+## Document Processing

+The application handles different document types:
+- Excel files: Processes each row with metadata extraction
+- PDF files: Extracts text from all pages
+- Word documents: Processes paragraphs
+- HTML files: Extracts text content
+- Text files: Direct text processing

 ## License